 Place your sleeve down on top of the bodice, with right sides of the fabric together.
-Start by matching up the center notch on the sleeve cap with the shoulder seam, and pin in place.
+Start by matching up the centre notch on the sleeve cap with the shoulder seam, and pin in place.

 Then match up the very edge of the sleeves with the ends of the armscye.
-Pin in place from the ends, to the other notches, leaving the space between the notches and side seam open, as shown above.
+Pin in place from the ends to the other notches, leaving the space between the notches and side seam open, as shown above.

 Now gently pull on those loose thread tails to ease the rest of the sleeve cap into the armscye.
 You don’t want to pull on them so much that you create gathers, only just a bit to create ease and allow the sleeve cap to line up with the armhole.